Georgia Shih Tzu Puppies

 * A puppy that was fed a top grade kibble.

 * A contract which specifically states both breeder and buyer responsibilities.

-* A puppy with a triple health guarantee: to first birthday health guarantee against genetic health problems, a 48 hour vet check, and a 7 day against major viruses as stated in our contract.
+* A puppy with a health guarantee: to 6 months old health guarantee against genetic health problems, a 48 hour vet check, and a 7 day against major viruses as stated in our contract.

 * Mom, sometimes Dad and grandparents are on premises for you to see their quality, temperament, disposition and nice physique.

 * Our Head Start Program includes Early Neurological Stimulation (SEE HEAD START PAGE For Full EXPLANATION), special flooring, opportunities to build cognitive, sensory and motor skills.
 Statistically, a stimulated puppy produces a stronger immunity, smarter, more well

 An honest breeder with continued support for our shih tzu puppies.
 I also LOVE to hear updates and see pictures.
 Health of our downline is important to know we are continuing to breed healthy puppies.

 We currently have a private FB page for owners to update with pictures and videos the life of their puppies.
 It's an awesome experience to watch siblings grow up.